 To answer that question, I’ll begin with this.
 Astrology divides history and time into ‘great ages’ (epochs) based on the precession of the equinoxes through the constellations that form the signs of the zodiac.
 That is a short description of something way more complex than I have time for here, but put simply, as the equinoxes progress through the signs, they stay in each one for a period of just over 2000 years.
 During this period, the sign in which they are based has, in astrological terms, a critical influence on our civilisations and cultures here on the Earth.

-That’s a huge concept to get your head around, and it’s not made any easier by the fact that the equinoxes precess ‘backwards’ around the zodiac so the astrological age before Aquarius was Pisces.
+That’s a huge concept to get your head around, and it’s not made any easier by the fact that the equinoxes precess ‘backwards’ around the zodiac so the astrological epoch before the age of Aquarius was Pisces.
 However, that does help us to understand what is meant by the huge shifts in human consciousness and civilisations that take place when the equinoxes move from sign to sign.
 It helps even more if we, again, keep things simple and look at the age of Pisces as an example of what is meant by the influence of a sign on our history.

 During the age of Pisces (the past 2000 years) we saw the rise of Christianity (with the sign of the fish) and Islam, faiths which have, as a central tenet, the notions of heaven and a life beyond this one.
 Heaven is surely a Piscean construct and it’s no accident that some astrologers date the beginning of the Pisces age to around the time of the birth of Jesus and the development of religions where faith, peace and universal love are at their core.